yt-dlp/yt-dlp/README.md

                                     error (default is 3), or "infinite"
-    --fragment-retries RETRIES      Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM) --retry-sleep [TYPE:]EXPR       An expression for the time to sleep between retries in seconds (optionally) prefixed by
-                                    the type of retry (file_access, fragment,
+    --fragment-retries RETRIES      Number of retries for a fragment (default is 10), or "infinite" (DASH, hlsnative and ISM) --retry-sleep [TYPE:]EXPR       Time to sleep between retries in seconds (optionally) prefixed by the type of retry (http (default), fragment, file_access,
-                                    http (default)) to apply the sleep to.
-EXPR can be a number, linear=START[:END[:STEP=1]]
+                                    extractor) to apply the sleep to.
+EXPR can be a number, linear=START[:END[:STEP=1]] or
-                                    or exp=START[:END[:BASE=2]].
-This option can
+                                    exp=START[:END[:BASE=2]].
+This option can be
-                                    be used multiple times to set the sleep for the different retry types.
+                                    used multiple times to set the sleep for the different retry types.
 Eg: --retry-sleep
                                     linear=1::2 --retry-sleep fragment:exp=1:20
     --skip-unavailable-fragments    Skip unavailable fragments for DASH,
                                     hlsnative and ISM downloads (default)